joe7575/smartline/api.md

     	end,
     })
 ```

+The `title` is used in the main menu for the condition and action selection dialog.
-The formspec table defines the condition/action related form for additional user parameters.
+The `formspec` table defines the condition/action related form for additional user parameters.
 It supports the following subset of the minetest formspec elements:

   - textlist